DewellGuerand/LINMA2471---Project/report/main.typ

       $,
     )

-    The second case shows that we do not violate any KKT conditions.
+    The second case simply shows that we do not violate any KKT conditions.
 We thus have:

     #nonumeq(
       $